 Though there are plenty of benefits to rebalancing your portfolio, it’s also important to note the related costs.

-“There are transaction costs for rebalancing, and those are real costs that should be considered in the discussion about rebalancing,” advises Haworth.
-If you’ve had a small deviation from your target returns (1 or 2 percent), transaction costs often outweigh the benefits.
+“There are transaction costs for rebalancing, and those are real costs that should be considered in the discussion,” advises Haworth.
+If you’ve had a small deviation around 1 or 2% from your target returns, transaction costs often outweigh the benefits.

 A financial professional can draw on experience and analytical tools to help ensure rebalancing activity is appropriate for your situation.
 Haworth explains, “If the market is trending one way, but we don’t see fundamentals to support a turnaround in portfolio direction, we might actually discourage rebalancing.”
 Having this extra layer of analysis can help you feel confident in the moves you’re making.

 In the end, rebalancing is a key practice for all investors.
 As Haworth puts it, “Rebalancing is one of those tools that can help ensure your money is working as hard as you are.”